Aloja/aloja/vagrant/README.md

 5. Create the Management Certificate file.
 This will be the Management Certificate .cer file you need to upload to the Management Certificates section of the Azure portal.
 `openssl x509 -inform pem -in mgmkey.pem -outform der -out management.cer`

-Upload management.cer to your Windows Azure account, and use the "mgmkey.pem" file as your management certificate for Vagrant.
+Upload management.cer to your Windows Azure account, and use the "mgmkey.pem" file as your management certificate in Vagrantfile.

 *Kudos to https://github.com/pkgcloud/pkgcloud/blob/master/docs/providers/azure.md#azure-management-certificates*